filisko/testable-functions/README.md

 // We can adjust whether we want to throw an exception when a result for a function is not set,
 // yet the function was called anyway (like an unexpected call).
 // This configuration defaults to false, which causes a fallback to PHP's native functions when a mock was not set.
-// On the other hand, enabling it can be very useful to make sure that only expected calls are made,
+// On the other hand, enabling it can be very useful to make sure that only expected calls are made.
-// (e.g.: avoid unexpected DB calls or HTTP requests from being made in legacy code)
+// (e.g.: avoid unexpected DB calls in legacy code)
 $failOnMissing = true;
 $functions = new \Filisko\FakeFunctions($mocks, $failOnMissing);